rpsft/etlbox/ETLBoxDocu/articles/examples/example_complex_dataflow.md

 ## Preqrequisites

 In order to recreate this demo, you need an empty database.
-This example will run on any supported database - though every database comes with some database specific particularies.
+This example will run on any supported database - though every database comes with some database specific particularities.
 The following code was optimized for Sql Server.

 You need an empty database and a connection string to connect with this database.